-Bad debts written off during 2020 amounted to €402k, a significant reduction from the 2019 figure of €744k.
-The level of impaired loans (loans which are overdue) increased slightly from €12.4m in 2019 to €12.9m as at September 2020, which was expected given the ongoing Covid-19 circumstances.
+Bad debts written off during 2021 amounted to €333k (2020 €402k).
+The level of impaired loans (loans which are overdue) reduced from €12.9m in 2020 to €10.2m as at September 2021.

-The bad debt provision has reduced from \in 5.6m to \in 5.2m primarily as a result of the utilisation of provisions for the \in 402k bad debts written off.
+The bad debt provision has reduced from €5.2m in 2020 to €4.6m primarily as a result of the utilisation of provisions for the €333k bad debts written off.

-The Credit Union also recovered €813k in 2020, (2019: €979k) from loans written off in previous years.
+The Credit Union also recovered €617k in 2021, (2020: €813k) from loans written off in previous years.
 The Board and this committee acknowledge the hard work undertaken by the credit control staff and our solicitor in this recovery.

-Ballinasloe Credit Union has always been committed to ensuring that members who find themselves in difficult circumstances are treated with dignity and respect by all Credit Union personnel.
+Ballinasloe Credit Union has always been committed to ensuring that members who find themselves in difficult circumstances are treated with dignity and respect by all credit union personnel.
 For this reason, the Board of Directors has taken steps to address the particular difficulties faced by members due to the COVID-19 virus especially those who need our understanding and support with their loan arrangements.
-Arising from the onset of COVID-19 the Board of Directors and Management of the Credit Union have taken appropriate advice and guidance and has offered arrangements such as repayment breaks, reduced repayments and interest only repayments to support our members.
-Since March, over 250 members have availed of an arrangement due to difficulties associated with the impact of COVID-19.
-At the end of September 2020, there were 33 active arrangements still in place and we continue to support our members through this difficult time.
+Arising from the onset of COVID-19 the Board of Directors and Management of the credit union have taken appropriate advice and guidance and has offered arrangements such as repayment breaks, reduced repayments and interest only repayments to support our members.
+Since March 2020, over 270 members have availed of an arrangement due to difficulties associated with the impact of COVID-19.
+At the end of September 2021, there were no active arrangements still in place due to COVID-19 but we continue to support our members on a case by case basis through this difficult time.